AdrianValdes0331/AdrianValdes0331/README.md

 - 👀 I’m interested in ...
 Video Games
 - 🌱 I’m currently learning ...
 Computer Science
 - 💞️ I’m looking to collaborate on ...
 Tech Company
-- 📫 How to reach me ...
+- 📫 How to reach me ... mail or linkedin

 <!---
 AdrianValdes0331/AdrianValdes0331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.